 Map courtesy of the History Channel

 The Corps of Discovery was primarily a military venture.
-Its mission was to a direct route from the Mississippi River to the Pacific.
-Along the way they were to map the country and maintain journals recording their observations about people encountered along the route as well to produce drawings and written descriptions of native flora and fauna.
+Its mission was to find a direct route from the Mississippi River to the Pacific.
+Along the way they were to map the country and maintain journals recording their observations about people they encountered along the route as well as produce drawings and written descriptions of native flora and fauna.
 They performed with military precision and did an extraordinary job for the President.

-In the fall of 1809, only three short years after the Corps of Discovery had passed through the region, North West Company (NWCo) trader-explorer-surveyor David Thompson reached the valley of the river named by Lewis and Clark—Clark's Fork of the Columbia.
+In the fall of 1809, three short years after the Corps of Discovery had passed through the region, North West Company (NWCo) trader-explorer-surveyor David Thompson reached the valley of the river named by Lewis and Clark—Clark's Fork of the Columbia.
 Thompson called it the Saleesh River.